Salvation is Free Folks!

 What I appreciated most about Munene in his reign as school captain was the way he held me in high esteem.
 He once referred to me as a genius while addressing students in a baraza for me having set up a website for our high school stream, The Mighty 4F, in that time when such social media networks as Facebook and Whatsapp that we take for granted hadn't yet been created.

-Unfortunately, and I say unfortunately for a reason I will explain later, Munene dropped out of Starehe Institute in late 2006 and chose to fly for a gap-year intern-ship at the Armidale School in New South Wales, Australia.
-So he turned out to be the only Starehe Boys' school captain who never completed his one-year term during my years in the school.
+Unfortunately, and I say unfortunately for a reason I will explain later, Munene dropped out of Starehe Institute in late 2006 and chose to fly for a gap-year internship at the Armidale School in New South Wales, Australia.
+So he turned out to be the only Starehe Boys' school captain who never completed his one-year term during my time in the school.
 He was also the only student who never completed the diploma course in Information Technology in the Starehe Institute Class of '07.

 Had Munene finished his one-year term as school captain of Starehe Boys', he would have been offered an opportunity to study a post-high diploma at Deerfield Academy, one of the best college-preparatory schools in the United States, from where I am sure he would have been accepted in such highly-esteemed universities as Yale, Harvard and Stanford.
 As to why he chose to drop out of Starehe Institute thus sacrificing an opportunity to study at Deerfield Academy is something I have been dying to understand.